 To increase the energy efficiency of your furnace without investing in a new furnace, try changing out the furnace filters on a regular basis.
-You can save money when operating your furnace setting back your programmable thermostat least 10 degrees for eight hours a day.
+You can reduce usage when operating your furnace setting back your programmable thermostat least 10 degrees for eight hours a day.

-To save money on pool heating costs, consider using a pool cover to prevent heat from escaping or turning down the pool temperature a degree or two (each degree of setback will save 10 to 30 percent off pool heating costs).
+To reduce pool heating costs, consider using a pool cover to prevent heat from escaping or turning down the pool temperature a degree or two (each degree of setback will save 10 to 30 percent off pool heating costs).

 Outdoor Yard Light